franndyabreu/oncollegehub/README.md

 # oncollegehub
-A question and answer web app for professional and enthusiast programmers and university students.
+A forum web app for software students.